Gefion family

 The Gefion family (FIN: 516; adj.
-Gefionian; also known as Ceres family and Minerva family) is an asteroid family located in the intermediate asteroid belt between 2.74 and 2.82 AU at inclinations of 7.4° to 10.5°.
+Gefionian; also known as the Ceres family or the Minerva family) is an asteroid family located in the intermediate asteroid belt between 2.74 and 2.82 AU at inclinations of 7.4° to 10.5°.
 The family of S-type asteroids is named after 1272 Gefion and consists of more than 2,500 known members.
 It had previously been known as the Ceres family.
 It is still known as Minerva family, named after then thought parent body 93 Minerva, until it was identified to be an interloper into its own family.